spinnylights/vulkan-notes/vulkan_notes.md

 At the outset of a draw call, each vertex (i.e. a block of data being pulled out of your vertex buffers) becomes part of a _primitive_.
-This is a data structure that has particular significance during tessellation but plays some role either directly or indirectly in every shading stage of a graphics pipeline.
+This data structure plays some role either directly or indirectly in every shading stage of a graphics pipeline.

 A field <code>const <a
 href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPipelineInputAssemblyStateCreateInfo.html">VkPipelineInputAssemblyStateCreateInfo</a>\*